-Investment restriction Deviation Investment of at least 51% of the fund assets in eq- Other investment focus, e.g., investment in equity uities and equity-equivalent securities issued by funds with a deviating investment focus, bond companies which are headquartered or mainly ac- funds, money market funds, mixed funds and/or detive in Asia. rivative funds Limitation of investment in money market instru- Different rule, or no limitation ments to up to 49% of the fund assets No extended issuer limit (more than 35% of the fund Extended issuer limit (more than 35% of the fund assets) for investment in securities and money mar- assets) for investment in securities and money market instruments of certain issuers (sovereigns, re- ket instruments of certain issuers (sovereigns, regional authorities, international organizations) gional authorities, international organizations) Derivative instruments may be purchased as part of Different rule, or no limitation the investment strategy for up to 20% of the fund assets and for hedging purposes.
-Sight deposits and deposits at notice may be pur- Different rule, or no limitation chased for up to 49% of the fund assets.
+Investment restriction Deviation Investment in at least 51% of the fund assets in equities Other investment focus, e.g., investment in other and equity-equivalent securities issued by companies equity funds, bond funds, money market funds, which are headquartered or mainly active in the follow- mixed funds and/or derivative funds ing Central European countries: Poland, Austria, Hungary, Czech Republic, Romania, Slovakia, Slovenia, Croatia, Lithuania, Latvia, and/or Estonia.
+Investment only in issuers who have been classified as Other sustainability approach sustainable for investments in securities and money market instruments.
+Limitation of investment in money market instruments Different rule, or no limitation to up to 49% of the fund assets No extended issuer limit (more than 35% of the fund as- Extended issuer limit (more than 35% of the fund assets) for investment in securities and money market in- sets) for investment in securities and money market struments of certain issuers (sovereigns, regional au- instruments of certain issuers (sovereigns, regional thorities, international organizations) authorities, international organizations) Derivative instruments may be purchased as part of the Different rule, or no limitation investment strategy for up to 30% of the fund assets and for hedging purposes.
+Sight deposits and deposits at notice may be purchased Different rule, or no limitation for up to 49% of the fund assets.
 No repurchase agreements are currently in force.
 Repurchase agreements may be used.
-Securities lending transactions may be used for up Different rule, or no limitation to 30% of the fund assets.
+Securities lending transactions may be used for up to Different rule, or no limitation 30% of the fund assets.